Finding the right fit is key…

 - Contribute to our team approach to long term/goal-oriented training

 We recognize that running is a very individual sport.
-However, we are interested in athletes who feel they would benefit by training with a team, who would like to have the social support they found in college without some of the restrictions.
-We also want our group to provide a positive face for the sport, and demand that our athletes represent their group in such a manner.
+However, we are interested in athletes who feel they would benefit by training with a team, who would like to have the social support they found in college.
+We also want our group to provide a positive face for the sport, and expect our athletes to represent their group in such a manner.
 We also encourage that they contribute to the Charlottesville community through volunteer service projects (for instance, the Rivanna Trail Foundation and Charlottesville Women’s 4-Miler), as well as help out with local races (a certain number of which will be required).

 Commitment to Our Athletes